richmahn/en_tn/mrk/14/intro.md

 #### Structure and format ####

-Some translations set apart quotations of the Old Testament by indenting them.
-The ULB and other English translations indent the words in 14:27, 62 that are quoted from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 14:27, 62, which is quoted from the OT.

 #### Special concepts in this chapter ####